 A cumulative score is calculated upon completion of all four domains.
 A cumulative score of 80% or more across all domains is required to earn the ADMS designation.

 The ADMS is valid for three years.
-If you are currently an ADMS designee preparing for renewal, review the ADMS Guide for Candidate Designation and Renewal or view the Renewal page.
+If you are currently an ADMS designee preparing for renewal, please review the Renewal page.